 Contributed nonfinancial assets - Share receives contributions of food, clothing, supplies, materials, rent, advertising and professional services.
-These contributions represent a significant portion of the Organization's operations and are reflected as contributed nonfinancial assets with offsetting expenses at their estimated fair values (see Note 14).
+These contributions represent a significant portion of the Organization's operations and are reflected as contributed nonfinancial assets with offsetting expenses at their estimated fair values (see Note 13).

 In-kind contributions of equipment are recorded where there is an objective basis upon which to value these contributions and where the contributions are an essential part of the Organization's activities.
-No amounts have been recorded in the accompanying financial statements for such in-kind contributions during the years ended December 31, 2023 and 2022.
+For the year ended December 31, 2024, there were in-kind contributions of \$59,666.
+No amounts have been recorded in the accompanying financial statements for such in-kind contributions during the year ended December 31, 2023.